 Have you tried black rice yet?
 You may have seen it on restaurant menus, where it's sometimes called "forbidden rice" -- because once upon a time black rice was reserved for the emperor and his royal court.
-It's also making its way into home kitchens.

 What's more, black rice takes terrifically to simple preparations.
 Here are a couple easy recipes to try: